Doctor of Psychology in Clinical Psychology (PsyD) Overview

-The current Hawai‘i School of Professional Psychology has had a long history in Hawai‘i, dating back over 30 years.
+The Hawai‘i School of Professional Psychology has had a long history in Hawai‘i, dating back over 30 years.
 The program was created in 1988 to help fulfill a growing need for clinical psychologists in the state.
-After humble beginnings at small campuses (i.e., Kane‘ohe, Kahala, Kaimuki, Downtown), and after undergoing several name and owner changes (e.g., Forest Institute, ASPP, Argosy), the Hawai‘i School of Professional Psychology has finally found its permanent home at the sprawling 60-acre campus of Chaminade University.
+After humble beginnings at small campuses (i.e., Kane‘ohe, Kahala, Kaimuki, Downtown), and after undergoing several name and owner changes (e.g., Forest Institute, ASPP, Argosy), the Hawai‘i School of Professional Psychology has finally found its permanent home at Chaminade University of Honolulu.

-The ability for HSPP to survive a sudden campus closure by essentially moving the entire program intact to Chaminade is a testament to Chaminade’s commitment to education to service the community and recognition of HSPP’s critical position to do so.
+The PsyD Program in clinical psychology received its first APA accreditation in 1998 and has been granted APA Full Accreditation status through the year 2030.
 Over the years, HSPP has trained hundreds of licensed psychologists who have gone on to help thousands of people in the community.
-With a permanent home at Chaminade University, HSPP will continue to do so for many years to come.
+With a permanent home at Chaminade University, HSPP will continue to graduate mental health professionals to help our communities for many years to come.

 The Hawai‘i School of Professional Psychology (HSPP) at Chaminade University of Honolulu’s clinical psychology doctoral program’s aim is to educate and train students employing a practitioner-scholar model so that they will be able to function effectively as clinical psychologists.
 To ensure that students are adequately prepared, the curriculum is designed to provide for the meaningful integration of psychological science, theory, and clinical practice.
 The clinical psychology program at the Hawai‘i School of Professional Psychology is designed to emphasize the development of knowledge, skills, and attitudes essential in the training of health service psychologists who are committed to the ethical provision of quality, evidence based services to diverse populations and who are able to apply multiple theoretical perspectives to clinical issues.